aftersomemath/aftersomemath.github.io/_projects/4_project.markdown

 # Synopsis

 A custom embedded system was made to interface with six MPU9250 IMU's with a 1 khz update rate.
-A commerical Functional Electrical Stimulation Device was interfaced with the system.
-The system could wireless forward sensor data in real-time for processing by simulink or a ROS application.
+The system included a Raspberry Pi, microcontroller, custom circuit boards, and substantial supporting software.
+Additionally a commerical Functional Electrical Stimulation Device was interfaced with the system.
+Sensor data could be forwarded through Wi-Fi in real-time for processing by simulink or a ROS application.

 <div class="img_row">
     <img class="col three left" src="{{ site.baseurl }}/assets/img/imu-system.png" alt="" title="IMU System Overview"/>